damnever/hosts-hijacking/README.md

 - We want to keep the dirty hack at the client-side.
 - We have no permission to change the hosts file(or we do not want to change it, see below).
-- No side effect for other processes.
+- No side effect to other processes.

 ## NOTES